 Panda, rated Outstanding by Ofsted, has now been part of the community for 58 years, supporting Oxted and Limpsfield families.
 Currently managed and owned by Alison Thompson, it was previously run by her mother-in-law, June Thompson and before her, by Shirely Dare.
 These three ladies, who have given so much to local families and the community, will launch the new building together.

-The state of the art education building was built off-site and was transported to Glebe Meadow in July (see our Facebook posts).
+The state of the art education building was built off-site by Portakabin and transported to Glebe Meadow in July (see our Facebook posts).
 A fantastic feat of modern engineering (not to mention driving skills by the delivery truck driver!) saw the new nursery building arrive in six parts, lowered into place by a huge crane, directly onto the pre-installed foundations, plumbing and electrics – ready to be connected up and have the facia applied.

 “This is fantastic for the families and community of Limpsfield”, said Ali Thompson.
 “In the Church Hall, we only had limited capacity and opening times, due to sharing the building with other activities, but now we have a beautiful new premises, just for us, and can offer a much wider range of activities and longer opening hours.”